 Marvin joined Watsi on December 25th, 2014.
-Five years ago, Marvin became the 865th member to automatically support a new Watsi patient every month.
-Since then, 4,963 more people have become monthly donors!
-Marvin's most recent donation traveled 8,800 miles to support Chansok, a construction worker from Cambodia, to fund brachial plexus repair treatment.
+Eight years ago, Marvin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Marvin's most recent donation traveled 8,800 miles to support Vun, a 40-year-old construction worker from Cambodia, to fund surgery that will help heal his arm.